Chocolate Chess Pie is a classic Southern chocolate pie with a creamy middle topped with a crisp topping. Chess pie is easy and so delicious!

 Chocolate Chess Pie is seriously one of the best things ever created – especially if you love chocolate like I do.

-Creamy, custardy, and oh so chocolatey on the inside, chocolate chess pies is also crowned with the signature crunchy top crust that you’ll find in really good chess pie recipes.
-Topped with a dollop of homemade whipped cream, this pie is always a favorite.
+Creamy, custardy, and oh-so chocolatey on the inside, chocolate chess pies are also crowned with the signature crunchy top crust that you’ll find in really good chess pie recipes.
+This pie is always a favorite dessert.
+We especially love it topped with a dollop of homemade whipped cream.

 Easy Chocolate Chess Pie Recipe

 Oh my goodness!!!

 What is Chess Pie?

 Chess Pie is a traditional southern pie recipe with deep roots in England.
 Chess pie is made from sugar, flour, butter, and eggs and then baked in a pie crust.
 The combination of the sugar and flour mixed together gives the pie a crispy, crackle finish on the top while leaving a custard-type filling from the eggs.
 Cocoa powder is also included in this chocolate version of the classic pie.

 To make this pie, you’ll need the following ingredients:

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

 - Sugar – I use granulated sugar in this recipe.